brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 ---
 {{< image media="2020/09/common-ground-header-graphic-dark-background" size="lg" >}}

-Please join us for our fifth installment of *Common Ground* for a conversation on ecological resilience, food sovereignty, environmental stewardship, and soil-building and seed-saving as crucial acts of resistance.
+Please join us for our fifth installment of *Common Ground* as we partner with our friends at Metabolic Studio for a conversation on ecological resilience, food sovereignty, environmental stewardship and soil-building and seed-saving as crucial acts of resistance.
+We will be joined by environmental activist and physicist **Dr. Vandana Shiva**, in conversation with **Lauren Bon**, environmental artist and captain of the Metabolic Studio, **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and Milli Macen-Moore, regenerative urban grower and director of Metabolic's [*Farmlab* program](https://www.metabolicstudio.org/tags/farmlab) which works to combat climate change and mass extinction through the study of living systems.

+for a conversation on ecological resilience, food sovereignty, environmental stewardship, and soil-building and seed-saving as crucial acts of resistance.
 We will be joined by environmental activist and scholar **Dr. Vandana Shiva**, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at [Metabolic Studio](https://www.metabolicstudio.org/about), environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

 updates from our friends at Metabolic Studio, networks of Satyagraha Gardens, food sovereignty, seed collecting, seed saving, and seed planting as acts of resistance.